RobotLearning/traj-gen-and-tracking/README.md

 A New Trajectory Generation Framework in Robotic Table Tennis

 1. Run tableTennisPractice.m
-2. OPT structure encodes the following options:
+2. OPT structure includes the following flags:

     DRAW - draw simulation of table tennis if true.
     LOOKUP - use lookup table instead of generating trajectories online.